Updated: 4th September 2020

 Updated: 28th January 2020

-Entrepreneurs' relief is available to sole traders, company directors, and partners who sell or otherwise dispose of the whole or a part of a trading business.
+Business Asset Disposal Relief is available to sole traders, company directors, and partners who sell or otherwise dispose of the whole or a part of a trading business.
 Individuals must have at least a 5% shareholding in the company in order to be able to claim.

-Entrepreneurs’ Relief can be claimed when the business, or part of it, is sold to another party; the company is placed into a solvent liquidation process; or as part of a restructuring of a company’s shareholding.
+Business Asset Disposal Relief can be claimed when the business, or part of it, is sold to another party; the company is placed into a solvent liquidation process; or as part of a restructuring of a company’s shareholding.

 Many owner-managed SMEs find there is simply no one willing or suitable to pass the company on to when the time comes for them to leave the business either due to retirement or a desire to move on.
 In these instances, directors may choose to place the company into a formal liquidation procedure known as a Members’ Voluntary Liquidation – or MVL.